 The key to a successful fundraise is managing momentum.
 The faster the investments come in, the more new investors will want to invest.
-Well-managed campaigns raise 30% of their total funding in the first week and 30% in the last week.
+Well-managed rounds raise 30% of their total funding in the first week and 30% in the last week.

 The most important thing you can do is to plan a big first day.
 That "pop" can spark the entire fundraise.